 A protected conversation is the legal term for a discussion held with a view to terminating an employee’s contract on agreed terms.
 The details of these discussions would not be admissible in evidence to a tribunal in a subsequent claim for ordinary unfair dismissal.
 If your employer, head teacher or principal invites you to have a protected conversation, seek immediate advice from the union.

-What are the advantages of settlement agreements for teachers and education professionals?
+Advantages of settlement agreements for teachers and education professionals

 If you are in dispute with your employer and you wish to leave your job, a settlement agreement might be the best vehicle to secure the most favourable exit for you.